Invariance of immersed Floer cohomology under Lagrangian surgery: Coherent perturbations

 choose a path of Lagrangian subspaces

 Let $S$ be the unit disk with a single boundary marking $1 \in \partial S$.
 The path $\gamma_x$ defines a totally real boundary condition on $S$ on the trivial bundle with fiber $T_x X$.
-Let $\det(D_x)$ denote the determinant line for the Cauchy-Riemann operator $D_x$ with boundary conditions $\gamma_x$ as in \cite{orient}.
-The mod $2$ index
+Let $\det(D_x^+)$ denote the determinant line for the Cauchy-Riemann operator $D_x^+$ with boundary conditions $\gamma_x$ as in \cite{orient}.
+Let $D_x^-$ be the operator as in the previous discussion but with the direction of the path $\gamma_x$ reversed and